COVID-19 Update: We’re Prepared, and We’re Here.

-The team at The Halton School is ready to welcome our students back to campus for the fall semester on August 26.
-We are fully prepared to ensure every student is safe and can be successful on campus, in our buildings, and in the classroom.
-We have strict protocols already in action for the cleaning and sanitizing of our spaces.
-Those protocols, including appropriate PPE, strict social distancing measures, and the highest quality cleaning products available will be implemented for the health and safety of our students, faculty, and staff.
+The team at The Halton School welcomed our students back to campus for the fall semester.
+We have worked hard to ensure every student is safe and can be successful on campus, in our buildings, and in the classroom.
+We have strict protocols in action for the cleaning and sanitizing of our spaces.
+Those protocols, including appropriate PPE, strict social distancing measures, and the highest quality cleaning products available have been implemented for the health and safety of our students, faculty, and staff.

 For information on these protocols, the brands we are using for PPE, sanitation product ingredients, or any other questions, please contact Jennifer@AspireCarolinas.org.